rackerlabs/rackspace-how-to/content/cloud-servers/application-and-load-testing-guidelines.md

 ### Load testing

-You should continually monitor the effect of your test as you apply load.
-Before running load tests, ensure that you know how to view actual RAM, disk IO, and network usage in real-time.
+Be sure to continually monitor the effects of your tests as you apply load.
+Before running load tests, ensure that you know how to view actual RAM, disk IO, and network usage in real time.
 These metrics show whether a test risks interfering with other customers' servers on the same host.
-See the Windows virutal servers section for specific thresholds.
+For specific thresholds, see the following Linux and Windows virtual servers sections.

 Alternatively, there are several load-testing services that are managed with external servers, located globally.
-For example, [load testing with LoadView](https://www.loadview-testing.com) will allow you to use their external servers and can also offer additional testing of api load or application load testing.
+For example, [load testing with LoadView](https://www.loadview-testing.com) allows you to use their external servers and offers additional testing of API load or application load testing.

 ### Linux virtual servers